Wisconsin Weather, Okra, and Jambalaya…

 All joking aside, this sudden September weather change to downright chilly has got me suddenly concerned about the tail end of this year’s garden produce – among it is okra that I want to use up before the first frost comes.

-For many, who know the mild-tasting vegetable, they may associate it with having a slippery, slimy mouthfeel that is anything but desirable.
+Many, who know the mild-tasting vegetable, may associate it with having a slippery, slimy mouthfeel that is anything but desirable.
 But for others, like us, who have prepared or pickled it properly, okra has a soulful taste that reminds us of some of our favorite southern cooking dishes like jambalaya.

 Come home to cooking with Wildtree this September!